yugabyte/yugabyte-db/docs/content/preview/explore/ycql-language/data-types.md

 | UUID | [Version 4](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)) UUID |
 | TIMEUUID | [Version 1](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_1_(date-time_and_MAC_address)) UUID |

-`TIMEUUID`s are typically used when time ordered unique identifiers are required in time-series use cases.
+`TIMEUUID` is typically used when time-ordered unique identifiers are required in time-series use cases.

 The following example creates a table with the UUID types: